 It’s obvious that Hillsong’s Christian ethos is more focused on entertainment than the deep things of God.
 (2 Timothy 4:3: “For the time will come when people will not put up with sound doctrine.
 Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear” NIV).

 The facts speak for themselves; not all AoG churches can sign up to the ACC “Cooperative fellowship” policy which includes we of the New Prophecy Church Maleny Queensland.

-Dear fellow brethren, wake up and hear the Spirit speaking; Satan is trying desperately to have the gifts of tongues and interpretation redundant by substituting it with a Word of prophecy via prophets and prophetess knowing that these gifts of the Spirit are ones covenant veil that prepares us to become “Brides of Christ”
+Dear fellow brethren, wake up and hear the Spirit speaking; Satan is trying desperately to have the gifts of tongues and interpretation redundant by substituting it with the gifts of Knowledge and Prophecy -some of whom are prophets and prophetess.

 I believe that it’s my duty to inform all Christians that Frank Houston has left us a very evil legacy - as in quenching the Holy Spirit.
 (Mark 3:29) Paul says of such men in Ephesians 5:11: “Have nothing to do with the fruitless deeds of darkness, but rather expose them”.